-Sonos Sub Mini vs Sub Gen 3: What's the difference?
+Sonos Sub Mini vs Sub (Gen 3): What's The Difference?

 Looking to add an extra layer of bass to your Sonos setup, but not sure whether to add the new Sonos Sub Mini or Sonos Sub Gen 3?